pramodn02/mifosx/INSTALL.md

 Important : Automatic setup is currently broken, please follow the instructions for **Manual Installation** instead.
 For details of the issue, refer comments at https://mifosforge.jira.com/browse/MIFOSX-1756

-The Mifos release artifact contains two launch scripts with names starting with "**runmifosx**".
+The fineract release artifact contains two launch scripts with names starting with "**runfineract**".
 One of them (the one with the *.bat* file extension) is used to launch the platform on a Windows machine while the other (which has the *.sh* file extension) is used to launch the platform on Mac OS X and Linux.
-Just double-click on the respective script (depending on your OS) and voila! you have your own Mifos X platform running locally on your computer.
+Just double-click on the respective script (depending on your OS) and voila! you have your own fineract platform running locally on your computer.

 **Note**: *In case your script does not launch by double clicking on Linux or Mac OS X, here's what you can do.
 Head over to bash and type the following:*

 ```
-$ cd /path/where/runmifosx.sh/is/located
+$ cd /path/where/runfineract.sh/is/located
-$ chmod 0755 ./runmifosx.sh
+$ chmod 0755 ./runfineract.sh
-$ ./runmifosx.sh
+$ ./runfineract.sh
 ```

 ## 2. Amazon Public AMI